fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 **OS upgrades and Docker Upgrades .**

 * Work with the Portworx, Inc. support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade
-* Ensure kernel-devel packages are installed after a OS migration
+* Ensure kernel-devel packages are installed after an OS migration
-* If Portworx is run as a OCI container, Docker Upgrades and Restarts do not impact Portworx runtime. {{<companyName>}} recommends you run Portworx as a OCI container
+* If Portworx is run as an OCI container, Docker Upgrades and Restarts do not impact Portworx runtime. {{<companyName>}} recommends you run Portworx as an OCI container

 ### Day 3 Operations